Keyboard with WEIGHTED keys for beginner – Top 5

 If you’re looking for a cheap digital piano with weighted keys, your cheapest option is the Alesis recital pro.
 This has fully weighted keys and is ideal for a beginner if you’re looking for an affordable option.
 It has 128-note polyphony and 2 x 20W speakers.

 These are excellent specs for the price.
 The higher the polyphony count, the better.
 As you progress on your piano journey you’ll see how beneficial this is.
+If you are playing several notes together (especially at a higher speed) on a piano with low polyphony count – the notes may sound ‘cut off’ or the tone cut short.

 YAMAHA P71/P45